You use the Automation Server Manager to configure and manage the Automation Server.

 When configuring the Automation Server, you specify two parameters:

-- Startup account - The Windows account under which the Automation Server is running.
-This account defines the security context for all operations that the Automation Server performs.
-You can use a built-in Local System or Network Service account, or configure the Automation Server to run under a dedicated Window account.
+The Automation Server startup account is a Windows account under which the Automation Server is running.
+That Windows account defines the security context for all operations that the Automation Server performs.
+You can use a built-in Local System or Network Service account, or configure the Automation Server to run under a dedicated Windows account.

-- Connection - The Database Access Key imported to the Automation Server computer.
-The Database Access Key defines how the Automation Server connects to the Alloy Navigator Express database.
+The Database Access Key imported to the server computer where the Automation Server is installed.
+The Database Access Key defines how the Automation Server connects to the Alloy Navigator database.

 To configure the Automation Server:

 Under Startup Account, view the Windows account under which the Automation Server runs by default.